 The short answer is YES!
 You can do this trek alone or independently in a group without a guide.
 As a matter of fact, there are a lot of independent trekkers on the EBC classical route.
 However, on the three pass trail, you will find very few people trekking without a local guide.
 Mainly because of the constant change in weather conditions and the fact the trail goes through a moving glacier.
 That means every day the trails near the glacier could be wiped out!

 The trail between Chukung and Labouche on the way to the first pass is the most dangerous.
 According to reports, the glacier in this area moves faster than usual.
 We advise that you gather as much information from locals before you go for the first pass.
-Do not forget to bring your own GPS device and follow the track as it’s shown.
+Do not forget to bring your own GPS device and follow the track as you walk.

 Overall, despite the fact that technically you can trek the Three Passes alone, we suggest no one ever treks alone in the Himalayas where even a simple incident can be life-threatening if you are alone.